Skip to contents

 Categorical risk factor

 The risk factor can be a factor.
-In this case, the x-axis coordinates are 1, 2, 3, .. so suitable x-axis limits are 0.5 and number of categories plus 0.5.
 You may need to add position arguments so that points, intervals and text do not overlap.

 smoking_results <- data.frame(